shinhugh/top-ten-playlist/README.md

 - Some people would prefer not to pollute their own personal accounts with playlists created just for the sake of sharing.
-- This playlist can be shared as a simple link without exposing any information on the userAccount's personal accounts.
+- This playlist can be shared as a simple link without exposing any information on the user's personal accounts.

 YouTube, Spotify, and SoundCloud are supported.